abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 suttas.*For us, the word *should* can mean that if we don't do it, we're really bad monks.
 That's the completely wrong approach.
 Instead, we can reflect that, *Since everything is given to me, even this body doesn't belong to me.
-It belongs to the faithful—it's merely loaned to me by them.* With that in mind, there's still the sense that we *should* practice, but it comes from a completely different *should*.
+It belongs to the faithful---it's merely loaned to me by them.* With that in mind, there's still the sense that we *should* practice, but it comes from a completely different *should*.
 It's more like a voluntary *should.* It comes from a wholesome desire to practice